Lawyer are providing legal advice to clients.

 Unfortunately, these rest of these steps only constitute a basic checklist of things you can begin to do immediately after someone passes away; in BC, wills have to go through a court process known as probate before any assets that they did not hold jointly can be passed to their beneficiaries (including real estate property).
 Probate may present many challenges, and it can become quite expensive.
 An estate lawyer can take care of everything for you (including many or all of the items on this list!) so you can just focus on your family.
 You can contact the estate lawyer your loved one worked with to create their will, but you can also contact one of your own choosing.

 You will need to locate the will, if your loved one made one.
-This could be in their home, a safety deposit box, or with their lawyer.
-If the will is in a safety deposit box, you will likely need a death certificate first to access the will.
-If you have no idea if your loved one made a will, you should search for a wills notice with the BC Vital Statistics Agency (and you will need a death certificate or a lawyer to conduct this search) to confirm whether or not they made one!
+This could be in their home, a safe deposit box, or with their lawyer.
+If the will is in a safe deposit box, you will likely need a death certificate first to access the will.
+If you have no idea if your loved one made a will, you should search for a wills notice with the BC Vital Statistics Agency (and you will need a death certificate or a lawyer to conduct this search) to confirm whether they made one!

 If you work with a funeral home or lawyer, they can usually help you with this, but some representative of your loved one will need to register the death with the BC Vital Statistics Agency and order a death certificate by completing an application and paying a small fee.